opentable/otj-metrics/readme.md

 closed.
 There is also a framework for plugging in additional health checks.
 The results of all of these are made available at `/health`.

+Health checks may be in three states: `HEALTHY`, `WARNING`, and `CRITICAL`.
+The `HEALTHY` and `CRITICAL` states correspond directly to DropWizard Metrics' health check infrastructure.
+The `WARNING` state is an addition and is triggered from an `CRITICAL` result that contains the string "WARN: " at the beginning of the message.

 Annotations
 -----------
 This component provides automatic support for [the `@Timed`, etc.